🛋️ Premium Therapists 🔍 Find a Therapist

 Talk therapy is generally recommended for adult ADHD as well.
 This is because ADHD medications only manages symptoms and doesn’t change longstanding negative coping mechanisms.
 And some people decide to just go the therapy route and decide on medication later, or decide to never take meds.

 Need a diagnosis or treatment for adult ADHD?
-We offer appointments with psychiatrist Dr. Stephen Humphries, the UK’s most longstanding expert on adult ADHD.
-Or book with one of our coaches or counselling psychologists who specialise in helping clients with attention deficit disorder
+Harley Therapy connects you with some of the UK’s best psychiatrists for ADHD, each with a minimum of 20 years’ experience.
+Alternatively book with one of our coaches or counselling psychologists who specialise in helping clients with attention deficit disorder

 Still have a question about adult ADHD medications in the UK?
 Post below.
 Or share your experience of trying meds with other readers.